 The Company recognizes revenue in accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 605, Revenue Recognition ("ASC 605") and related authoritative guidance.
 The primary source of the Company's revenue is fees paid by its clients under subscription agreements.
-The Company believes that its patent risk management solution comprises a single deliverable and thus the Company recognizes each subscription fee ratably over the period for which the fee applies.
+The Company believes the subscription component of its patent risk management solution comprises a single deliverable.
+The Company recognizes each subscription fee ratably over the period for which the fee applies.
 Revenue is recognized net of any discounts or other contractual incentives.
 The Company starts recognizing revenue when all of the following criteria have been met: